codesport/php-rest-api/README.md

 # Quick Start Guide and Live Demo

-This project is an REST API written in PHP.
+A REST API<sup id="reference-1">[1](#footer-1)</sup> written in PHP.
 It computes the Mean, Mode, Median, and Range (MMMR) of any set of numbers.

-You may test the public-facing web interface [here](https://phonegrid.net/numbers).
-You may access the API endpoint from your terminal or app via:
+Test the public-facing web interface [here](https://phonegrid.net/numbers).
+And, access the API endpoint from your terminal or app with  the following parameters:

-* Raw Output: `curl -d '{"numbers":[ 5, 6, 8, 7, 5 ]}' https://phonegrid.net/numbers/mmmr`
+* Display Results as **Raw Curl Output**: `curl -d '{"numbers":[ 5, 6, 8, 7, 5 ]}' https://phonegrid.net/numbers/mmmr`
-* Beautified JSON Output: `curl -d '{"numbers":[ 5, 6, 8, 7, 5 ]}' https://phonegrid.net/numbers/mmmr | python -m json.tool`
+* Display Results as **Beautified JSON Output**: `curl -d '{"numbers":[ 5, 6, 8, 7, 5 ]}' https://phonegrid.net/numbers/mmmr | python -m json.tool`

-The numbers to be analyzed should be separated by commas as shown above.
+The numbers to be analyzed may be separated by comma, whitespace, or both as shown above.

 This repo is regulary maintained and is available on [Github](https://github.com/codesport/php-rest-api) as well as [Bitbucket](https://bitbucket.org/codesport/php-rest-api/).

-# Change Log: Updates for 2019 and 2020
+# Change Log: Updates for 2019 and 2020 (last upadted May 14, 2020)

 **1.** Exposed user interface and API endpoint to the public.
 Also installed an SSL certificate on public server using [LetsEncrypt](https://codesport.io/lamp-stack-advanced/lets-encrypt-tutorial/)